topcat101/AWS-Projects/Multi-Account Security & Compliance with AWS Organizations/readme.md

 <img width="602" height="410" alt="Picture14" src="https://github.com/user-attachments/assets/1afc11ad-cd26-46fb-87d4-5bfa31749c74" />

 If you don’t already have a role for SSM to use, I recommend creating one via the IAM console.
-When setting up the role, be sure to define SSM as a trusted entity, so that it can assume the role and obtain temporary permissions to access the required resources.
+When setting up the role, be sure to define SSM as a trusted entity (Service principal), so that it can assume the role and obtain temporary permissions to access the required resources.

+##### Service principles
+A service principal is how you tell AWS which service (like Config, EC2, or Lambda) is allowed to use a role, so that the service can then perform actions in your account using that role’s permissions.

 <img width="602" height="97" alt="Picture15" src="https://github.com/user-attachments/assets/59dc8a7c-5e96-40c9-9a2a-91533a5a1275" />